Accessibility Statement

 Other human foods that may be harmful to cats

 When it comes to human food for cats, err on the side of caution.
-Even if the food you serve your kitty isn’t known to be harmful, she could still have a small bout of upset stomach, diarrhea, or vomiting.
+Even if the food you serve your kitty isn’t known to be harmful, they could still have a small bout of upset stomach, diarrhea, or vomiting.
 Pay attention to your cat's litter box habits—or get notifications with a WiFi-enabled, self-cleaning litter box like Litter-Robot.
-If your cat does get sick, then she may be a little more sensitive to human food than the average kitty.
-Practice prudence in any case!

 Can cats eat eggs?